morgwai/guice-context-scopes/README.md

     }
 }
 ```
-Deriving libs are strongly encouraged to automatically bind `ContextTracker<?>[]` to an instance containing all possible trackers, so that users don't need to enlist them manually.
+Deriving libs are strongly encouraged to automatically bind `List<ContextTracker<?>>` to an instance containing all possible trackers, so that users don't need to enlist them manually.

 ## DERIVED LIBS